I-Macharia/I-Macharia/README.md

-- 👋 Hi, I’m Ian Macharia
+# 👋 Hey there, I'm Ian Macharia

-- 👀 I’m a Passionate data scientist seeking to improve standards of living one analysis at a time.
-Maybe Web3 is how we save mankind from AI.
+I'm a forward-thinking data scientist with a passion for using analytics to elevate everyday life.
+Whether it's decoding trends or designing decentralized systems, I'm here to explore how data and tech can empower communities—and maybe, just maybe, Web3 is how we save mankind from AI.

-- 🌱 I’m currently learning R programming. patiently
-- ⚒ Currently working on my website : https://i-macharia.github.io/Portfolio/   Still working on it...
-Suggest updates for the new site. have a look here https://v0-v0-dev-site-2a0qa54vq-i-macharias-projects.vercel.app/
-- 💞️ I’m looking to collaborate on projects that foster community development and personal growth Let's build the future together.
-- 📫 How to reach me on LinkedIn @ https://www.linkedin.com/in/gichoya-macharia/  Someone asked me who uses this as a social media app
-- some of my earlier work can be seen at https://github.com/Imacharia this account died with my school days, needs CPR.
+## 🔍 What I'm up to
+- 🌱 Currently diving into **R programming**—slow and steady wins the race.
+- ⚒ Building my personal site: [Portfolio v1](https://i-macharia.github.io/Portfolio/)
+  → Sneak peek at the revamp: [New Site Preview](https://v0-v0-dev-site-2a0qa54vq-i-macharias-projects.vercel.app/)
+  *Got suggestions?
+I'm all ears.*

+## 🤝 Let's collaborate
+I'm always open to projects that spark **community development**, **personal growth**, and **creative innovation**.
+If you're building something meaningful, let's connect and co-create the future.

+## 📫 Reach out
+- 💼 [LinkedIn](https://www.linkedin.com/in/gichoya-macharia/) — Yes, some folks *do* use it like social media.
+- 🧠 [Old GitHub](https://github.com/Imacharia) — A relic from my school days.
+Might need a little CPR.

+---

 ## 🌐 Socials: